 To specify how users or applications should use your modeling objective within Foundry, you can create an API for your objective.

-To define input and output APIs for a new objective, select Edit Overview and then select the Add API button.
+To define input and output APIs for a new objective, select Modeling objective details and edit the Objective API section.
 This will take you to the Define modeling objective API page, as shown below:

 On the left-hand panel (shown above) labeled Define initial objective API, you can choose one of the following methods to help start populating the modeling objective API (or you can manually define the inputs and outputs on the right):